Khelechy/CSJsonDB/README.md

 ## Available Methods 🧨

 >**NOTE**</br>
 >Responses are returned as objects.
-You can use `.toJsonString()` method to return json string from a json object
+You can use `.ToJsonString()` method to return json string from a json object

 ### Load